alvinzhu33/ZWANG/README.md

 6/2: Cleaned up code.
 Made a better randomize system so things go more smoothly.

+6/4: Commented out and reordered code.

+6/5: MUCH smoother randomize for both the obstacles and the powerups.
+Took out the bar obstacle.
+New intuitive start menu with clickable buttons and etc.

+6/6: Updated the interactive interface.
+Added more buttons and etc. Made the triangle obstacles less messed up.
+Added new antigravity mode!

 ##Outline
 ###Essentials:
 1. Moving ball (ball moves up when clicked, down when left alone)